ATS Workshop Descriptions

 Respondus: (Self-paced workshop): Respondus Test Creation software bridges the gap between paper-based and online exams.
 LockDown Browser is a browser used for online testing.
 Both software tools work with Canvas.
 This workshop provides instructions for both applications.

 Introduction to Canvas for Faculty: Learn the basics of setting up and building a course in Canvas.
 Learn how to import your Blackboard content.
 Format: (G) Group Session, see ATS Calendar.
+Summer 2021 - Canvas Bootcamp: Two-day intensive Introduction to Canvas and basic course design.

 Canvas Advanced Workshops: See ATS Calendar for a list of advanced "Canvas Competency" workshops including Creating and Managing Assignments, Grading, Weighting Grades, Creating Quizzes, and Creating and Managing Discussions.
 These workshops topics change each month.
 Format: (G) Group -- See the ATS Calendar